jhollist/narrabay_r/lessons/02_r_basics.md

 apropos("print") #Returns all available functions with "print" in the name ??print #Shortcut, but also searches demos and vignettes in a formatted page
 ```

+A newer resource that I found to be quite well done is this [Appendix](http://socviz.co/appendix.html#how-to-read-an-r-help-page) from a new book by Kieran Healy on Data Visualization.
+It gives you a basic outline of what the standard R Help pages look like and how to interpret them.
+Highly recommend this!

 ### Official R Resources
 In addition to help from within R itself, CRAN and the R-Project have many resources available for support.
 Two of the most notable are the mailing lists and the [task views](http://cran.r-project.org/web/views/).